act-rules/act-rules.github.io/_rules/html-page-lang-b5c3f8.md

 #### Failed Example 4

-There is no `lang` attribute specified, only an `xml:lang` attribute.
+There is no `lang` attribute specified, only a `xml:lang` attribute.

 ```html
 <html xml:lang="en"></html>